* Brent on track for fourth monthly gain in five

 "I would certainly expect some demand, be it technical or fundamental, to kick in before WTI reaches $95."

-U.S. oil touched a four-month low of $95.95 last week, but has since regained some ground on expectations demand would pick up as U.S. refineries emerge from their maintenance season.
+U.S. oil touched a four-month low of $95.95 last week, but has regained some ground since on expectations demand would pick up as U.S. refineries emerge from maintenance season.

-(Reporting by Manolo Serapio Jr.; Editing by Richard Pullin and Joseph Radford)
+(Reporting by Manolo Serapio Jr.; Editing by Richard Pullin)